tjhorwood/current-epoch-time/README.md

 ## Usage

-Once `deploy.sh` completes, the ECS Cluster will take around 2-3 mins before all ECS Tasks, and all other dependent resources are in a healthy state.
-Once everything is up and running, the API can be accessed via the endpoint URL provided by Terraform output `load_balancer_dns_name` which will look something like this:
+Once the `deploy.sh` script completes, the ECS Cluster will take around 2-3 mins before the ECS Tasks, and all other dependent resources are in a healthy state.
+Once everything is up and running, the API can be accessed via the endpoint URL provided in the Terraform output; `load_balancer_dns_name` which will look something like this:

 ```bash
 Apply complete!
 Resources: 20 added, 0 changed, 0 destroyed.